 BOOKING: Dates in the Chapel are available on a first come, first served basis.
 Plan on booking your rental at least several months ahead of time.
-Friday and Saturday nights are typically booked out 6-12 months in advance.
-To book a rental, send an e-mail to Steve Peters (use link on right) with your event proposal and preferred dates.
+Weekend nights are typically booked out 6-12 months in advance.
+We generally do not accept rental bookings less than seven days before the date requested.
+To book a rental, send an e-mail (use Contact link on the right) describing your proposed event and preferred dates.

 This is a self-presenting situation!
-If you are not prepared to do your own promotion, run your own lights/sound/box office, set up your own chairs, and clean up after yourself, then this might not be the right venue for you.
-There is no staff to assist you with running your show.
-An on-duty caretaker will give you the keys to the space and the cash box.
-That is all of the "help" available, so plan on being self-sufficient.
+Be prepared to do your own promotion, run your own lights/sound/box office, set up your own chairs, and clean up after yourself.
+An on-duty caretaker will give you the keys to the space and the cash box, but there is no staff to assist you with running your event.

 RENTAL FEES: If you are charging admission or accepting any voluntary donations at your event, the rental fee is $300 per performance for not-for-profits, $600 for others.
 For uses where no money is accepted (student recitals, rehearsals, etc.), rent is $60 per hour for not-for-profits, $120 per hour for others.
-A refundable $100 cleaning/damage deposit is required for all rentals.
-The full rental amount + deposit must be paid up front to reserve the date.
+NOTE: We do not offer the hourly rate on Thursday, Friday, or Saturday evenings!
+The full rental amount must be paid up front to reserve the date.

-WHAT IS PROVIDED: Use of the performance space, lobby, spacious dressing rooms and rest rooms; 150 padded stacking chairs, tables, cash box, lectern/podium; grand piano; sound system; lights, Genie lift; basic liability insurance (if you do not carry event insurance, please discuss this with Historic Seattle).
-All renters wishing to use our sound system are required to hire our designated technician to set up and tear down the equipment.
-Even if you have your own tech person to run sound during your show, you still need to hire our person for set-up and tear-down.
-Alternately, you may bring in your own PA system.
+WHAT IS PROVIDED: Use of the performance space, lobby, spacious dressing rooms and rest rooms only (YOU MAY NOT USE ANY OTHER PART OF THE BUILDING OR OUTDOOR PREMISES FOR YOUR EVENT); 150 padded stacking chairs, tables, cash box, lectern/podium; grand piano; sound system; lights; basic liability insurance (if you do not carry event insurance, please discuss this with Historic Seattle).

 NOT PROVIDED: Audio recording, video, or projection equipment; piano tuning; event promotion; set-up/clean-up assistance; staff and technical crew.

-SALES: We do not take a percentage of sales from concessions, CDs, or other merchandise.
+SALES: We do not take a percentage of sales from concessions or other merchandise.
 You keep all of that.

 RESTRICTIONS: In order to maintain good relations with our neighbors both in the building and in the neighborhood, the following restrictions apply to all events:

-No rentals before 5:00 PM on Monday - Friday, although it is possible to load in and begin setting up earlier (but no sound checks).
+- No rentals before 5:00 PM on Monday - Friday, although it is possible to load in and begin setting up at 4 PM (but no sound checks).
 Saturdays are more flexible.
 No rentals on Sundays or major holidays.

-The building must be empty by 11 PM; please plan to end your event by 10:00 PM to allow enough time to clean up, restore lighting plot, etc. Leaving late means losing your deposit!
+- The building must be empty by 11 PM; please plan to end your event by 10:00 PM to allow enough time to clean up.
+Leaving late means losing your deposit!